 As a general rule of thumb, digital image rights (website, blog, email marketing, social media) are usually the most affordable options while full unlimited image rights carry the larger price tag.

-One final thing to consider when talking with your photographer about image rights is the duration needed for your advertising goals.
+One final thing to consider when discussing image rights is the duration needed for your advertising goals.
 Do you want to hold your license in perpetuity (it never expires) or do you only need them for a certain length of time to accomplish your goals (ie: 1-2 years)?
 Just like the different types of image rights, the duration of the image license is the other primary factor a photographer will take into account for the cost of the license.
 For example, the cost of a license with perpetuity will be far greater than a license for a specified amount of time.

 When it comes to the image rights you need for your next project, ask yourself what your goals are for the shoot.
 Also, ask yourself what value you place on the images personally.
 Are they going to drive sales for your business?
 Are they going to expose your brand to potential clients and educate them on what you have to offer?
 Are they going to elevate your brand and show your desire for professionalism?
 Then have that conversation with your photographer about the rights you’ll need for your project!